-This edition of EvAAL location track includes a new challenge; competitors are able to user contextual information to refine their localization events.
+Competitors are able to user contextual information coming from the domotic appliances of the Living Lab to refine their localization algorithms.
 Since the devices used in the Living Lab cannot be shipped around to competitors to make their tests, a Device simulator is provided.

-This application will enable competitors the tests of their reasoning/refining algorithms, by offering a simple way to inject device events into the interfaces described above.
+This application enables competitors the tests of their reasoning/refining algorithms, by offering a simple way to inject device events into the interfaces described above.
 This application will worth with both interfaces, just by running it in the same network.
 There may be as any number instances.